Last updated: March 9, 2026

 1. Rice Cakes + Peanut Butter (Thin Layer)

-Crunchy, light, and satisfying.
+Light, crunchy, and satisfying.

 2. Lactose-Free Yogurt + Blueberries

-Creamy and refreshing.
+Creamy and calming.

-Blueberries are low-FODMAP in small servings.
+Blueberries are low FODMAP in small portions.

 3. Banana + Almond Butter

-4. Boiled Eggs + Sea Salt
+4. Hard-Boiled Eggs + Sea Salt

-A simple, protein-rich snack that’s surprisingly calming.
+A simple, protein-rich snack that often feels grounding.

-5. Low-FODMAP Homemade Trail Mix
+5. Low FODMAP Homemade Trail Mix

-Mix: walnuts + pumpkin seeds + a few dark chocolate chips.
+Walnuts + pumpkin seeds + a few dark chocolate chips.

 Avoid dried fruits like dates or apricots.